-NPR's business news starts with another powerful woman in Brazil.
+NPR's business news starts with Disney delving into nutrition.

 Today, Disney comes out with nutritional standards for food advertised across its platforms.
 The company has taken flack for contributing to the obesity epidemic by airing ads for junk food that targets kids.

 This move marks a dramatic change, but the company's chairman told The New York Times, quote, "this is not altruistic; this is about smart business."
 Transcript provided by NPR, Copyright National Public Radio.

 Hollywood studios are dealing with big budget flops and the release of G.I.
 Joe: Retaliation has been postponed until March.
 Kim Masters, host of The Business, and editor at large for The Hollywood Reporter, talks to Renee Montagne about the summer woes at movie studios.

 The massacre in the place known as Houla has kept worldwide attention on the relentless violence in Syria.
 Western countries and the United Nations blame Syrian government troops and pro-government thugs for killing more than a hundred people, nearly half of them children.
 NPR's Kelly McEvers made a closer examination of those events and found that's only part of the picture.